Managing Migrations

 User Excluded: objects explicitly excluded by rules configured in your migration Selected Objects.

-See Selecting Objects for Migration for details about objects excluded by default and explicitly selecting objects for migration.
+See Selecting objects for Oracle Migration for details about objects excluded by default and explicitly selecting objects for migration.

 Work Requests